Project One - Missisquoi Bay, Lake Champlain and Richelieu River

 From the onset of the study, the IJC will have ongoing dialogue with elected officials, senior departmental representatives, stakeholders and the public.
 During the first year of the study, efforts will focus on gathering and reviewing information, networking with key agencies and academic institutions, and partnering with basin organizations towards a collective understanding of the current state of knowledge of the issues.
 To strengthen existing efforts and accelerate progress, collaborative binational mechanisms (e.g., integrated watershed resource management approaches) will also be reviewed.

-Public engagement will focus on maintaining an informative and up-to-date IJC website and an active profile on social media, developing pamphlets and brochures, and producing news releases and newsletters.
-Public consultations on a draft IJC report with recommendations will be held at the beginning of the second year.
+Public engagement could include maintaining an informative and up-to-date IJC website and an active profile on social media, developing pamphlets and brochures, and producing news releases and newsletters.
+Public consultations will also be held in the second year.
 All communications products and reports will be available in English and in French.
 For the Missisquoi Bay sub-watershed and other regions around the lake and the river, local newspapers will also be used.
-To facilitate meaningful engagement with people and stakeholders in the basin on both sides of the border, the IJC will “l’Organisme de bassin versant de la baie Missisquoi) to hold targeted meetings.
+To facilitate meaningful engagement with people and stakeholders in the basin on both sides of the border, the IJC will work with watershed organizations (e.g., the Lake Champlain Basin Program [LCBP] and l’Organisme de bassin versant de la baie Missisquoi (OBVBM) to hold targeted meetings.

 The impacts of nutrient loading are not distributed equally across the Lake Champlain-Richelieu River system.
 The most severe impacts of nutrient loading are occurring in Missisquoi Bay, a relatively shallow bay on the northeastern shores of Lake Champlain, shared by Quebec and Vermont, which has been the subject of past requests from governments to the IJC.